lipovec-t/vi-gaussian-dpm/README.md

 # Coordinate Ascent Variational Inference for Dirichlet Process Mixtures of Gaussians

 ## Overview
-This Github repository contains the implementation of Coordinate Ascent Variational Inference (CAVI) for the Gaussian estimation problem described in <a id="1">[1]</a> and <a id="1">[2]</a>, which is summarized below.
+This Github repository contains the implementation of Coordinate Ascent Variational Inference (CAVI) for the Gaussian estimation problem described in <a id="1">[1]</a> and <a id="1">[2]</a>, which is briefly summarized below.
 The implementation was used to generate the results presented in <a id="1">[1]</a> and is based on <a id="1">[3]</a>.

 ## Features
-* Coordinate Ascent Variational Inference: The implementation focuses on the CAVI algorithm, a variational inference method known for its efficiency in approximating posterior distributions.
+* Coordinate Ascent Variational Inference Algorithm: The implementation focuses on the CAVI algorithm, a variational inference method known for its efficiency in approximating posterior distributions.
-* Dirichlet Process Mixtures of Gaussians: The code supports the modeling of complex data structures through the use of Dirichlet Process Mixtures, allowing for automatic determination of the number of clusters.
+* Dirichlet Process Mixtures of Gaussians: The code supports the modeling of complex data structures through the use of Dirichlet Process Mixtures, allowing for automatic determination of the number of clusters in the observations.
 The mixture distribution is assumed to be Gaussian.
 * Scalable and Extendable: The code is designed to handle large datasets efficiently.
 Customization and experimentation with different priors, likelihoods, and hyperparameters is possible through the modification of the corresponding equations in the vi module.

 ## Model Summary of the Estimation Problem